TomFrost/node-phonetic/README.md

 Phonetic is distributed under the MIT license.
 See LICENSE.txt for details.

 ## Credits
-Phonetic was created by Tom Frost in 2013 to ease the transition from lurking to contributing.
+Phonetic was created by Tom Shawver in 2013 to ease the transition from lurking to contributing.